jackobailey/BESTools/README.md

 # BESTools

-Convenience functions for working with data from the British Election Study
+`BESTools` contains a set of helper functions for working with the British Election Study.